Pavithra1640/Access-EC2-instance-private-IP-from-the-external-network-using-VPN-AWS-OpenVPN-AWS-Security/README.md

 **What is ec2 instance?**

-ec2 is nothimg but a virtual machine
+ec2 is nothing but a virtual machine

 **what is difference between the public and private?**